getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 Anything you don't *label* with `export` stays private inside the scope of the module.
 That is, even though something like `var bar = ..` looks like it's declaring at the top-level global scope, the top-level scope is actually the module itself; there is no global scope in modules.

-You can also "rename" (aka alias) a module member during export:
+You can also "rename" (aka alias) a module member during named export:

 ```js
 function foo() { .. }